 2) Supporting policy, practice and investment decisions

 The project is implemented in 3 rural regions of Fatick, Kaolack and Kaffrine.
-This choice is justified by the implementation experience of RNA in the Kaffrine region and allow optimization of project interventions.
+This choice is justified by the implementation experience of Assisted Natural Regeneration (RNA) in the Kaffrine region and allows optimization of project interventions.

 - Regreening practices adopted by at least 50,000 households on at least 10,000 hectares through direct support from Regreening Africa